jolocom/jolocom-lib/docs/signedCredentials.rst

 The extra typing information - ``as {ageOver: number}`` is only relevant if you use TypeScript.
 It enables for auto-completion on the ``claim`` section when creating a ``SignedCredential`` of this type.
-If you develope in JavaScript, you can simply omit this line.
+If you develop in JavaScript, you can simply omit this line.

 **Creating and verifying custom credentials**